 #1.
 National identity erosion

 Three, global-city Singapore is defined by neoliberalism, which cultivates an individualistic mindset, where personal interests might supersede national interests.
-Individualistic people’s pursuit of material gains in global markets do not necessarily benefit Singapore, as they might relegate Singapore as a mere instrument for getting education and hosting foreign capital, without any obligation to serve the nation.
+Individualistic people’s pursuit of material gains in global markets does not necessarily benefit Singapore, as they might relegate Singapore to a mere instrument for getting an education and hosting foreign capital, without any obligation to serve the nation.
 Thus, the commitment to a shared nation-building project, a component of national identity, is threatened by such neoliberal forces.

 As such, Singapore’s weakened national identity risks emptying its “core”, where Singaporeans lose attachment to and responsibility for its sustained progress.
 This results in a hollowed shell, devoid of a rooted community and solidarity, which threatens the nation’s survival.
 Before explaining the main argument, Singapore’s governance model is defined next.